 Schools should always be a safe space for young people to explore new ideas and perspectives, and develop their critical thinking skills.
-Where there are concerns about radicalisation and a referral to Channel Panel is being considered the school should discuss these concerns internally and also consider external advice and guidance where necessary and appropriate.
+Where there are concerns about radicalisation and a referral under the Prevent duty to Channel Panel is being considered the school should discuss these concerns internally and also consider external advice and guidance where necessary and appropriate.